-Created in 1995 to recognize and honor leading women technology professionals, the annual Women in Technology Award acknowledges the achievements of one woman who has demonstrated outstanding professional growth while contributing to the advancement of the cable industry.
+Created in 1995 to recognize and honor leading women technology professionals, the annual Women in Technology Award acknowledges the achievements of one woman who has demonstrated outstanding professional growth and significantly contributed to the advancement of technology in the cable and media industry.
 The Women in Technology Award is presented in partnership with the Society of Cable Telecommunications Engineers (SCTE), The WICT Network and Cablefax.

-- Exhibit a high level of knowledge, skill and professionalism regarding technology in the cable telecommunications industry.
+- Exhibits a high level of knowledge, skill and professionalism regarding technology in the cable telecommunications industry;

-- Exhibit continued investment in their own professional, technical and personal growth.
+- Exhibits continued investment in their own professional, technical and personal growth;

-- Exhibit commitment to the industry’s professional activities through community activity, professional society involvement, company affinity groups, etc.
+- Exhibits commitment to the industry’s professional activities through community activity, professional society involvement, company affinity groups, etc.;

-- Encourage and invest in mentoring others in the cable industry.
+- Encourages and invests in mentoring others in the cable industry;

-- Demonstrate a proven track record of success in contributing to their company and the cable telecommunications industry.
+- Demonstrates a proven track record of success in contributing to their company and the cable telecommunications industry;

-- Current membership in both The WICT Network and SCTE.
+- Holds a current membership in both The WICT Network and SCTE/ISBE.

 This award is presented at the SCTE/ISBE Cable-Tec Expo®.